 As much as there will be increased flexibility and demand for GIGs, GIGs will also need to accelerate their learning as technology and platforms evolve at a much faster pace than before.

-Q. Can you tell us about your experience as Community Builder in Startup Asia Women?
+Q. Can you tell us about your experience as a Community Builder in Startup Asia Women?

 Many women entrepreneurs are solopreneurs that may or may not be tech-savvy.
 Therefore, the ratio of true startups to general business is still scarce.
 When women get together, there is so much to exchange and learn from each other, and that is when people realise what they don’t know.